Japanese Chin Dog

 This toy dog breed requires almost no daily exercise if allowed to romp freely around the house.

-However, it is recommended that he be taken out for walks because every dog needs to have mental and physical stimulation to maintain good health.
+However, while Chins are a relatively a low-energy breed, it is still recommended that they be taken out for short walks because every dog needs to have mental and physical stimulation to maintain good health.

 Ideal Living Space